nebiolabs/plate-map/README.md

     //You can trigger the load of plateData at any time,
     //including initializing, using the getPlates method
     $("#my-plate-layout").plateLayOut("getPlates", plateData);

-    //You can retrieve the current state at any time using the getCurrentPlate method
-    $("#my-plate-layout").plateLayOut("getCurrentPlate");
   }
   </script>
 </head>